Bill Floyd was first in line at the Orioles box office early yesterday morning, but the A-1 position didn't do him much good.

-Those who lined up yesterday were told that the picture for weekend games is particularly bleak.
+Those who lined up yesterday were told that the picture fo weekend games is particularly bleak.
 Four remaining weekend dates in June are gone, as are four in July and four in August.
 The next Saturday game for which fans now can buy adjoining seats is Sept.
 12, a Saturday evening contest against the Milwaukee Brewers.
 Even then, the best tickets available are $10 upper-box seats tucked into the left-field corner.
 The next Sunday date with side-by-side seats left is Sept.
 13.

 For fans who prefer watching to socializing, scattered single seats are available for many of the weekend games.

-Vince Dunbar, Orioles vice president for sales, acknowledged that ticket supplies on the weekends are especially thin.
+Vince Dunbar, Orioles vice president for sales, acknowledge that ticket supplies on the weekends are especially thin.
 But he urged customers who can't get the tickets they want to wait several days and try again.

 "We'd like them to periodically check at the box office.
 Occasionally, we get some returns," he said.

 In addition to group returns and season-ticket exchanges, the box office also receives tickets held by the team for use by various officials.
 Those tickets, many in prime locations, often are released for sale on the day of the game, usually by early afternoon.